-For specific types of activities, income will be reported in the annual return following a funds flow approach; that is, for both Special purpose and trust, and Sponsored research (see section III.C.1), the funds are reported as income in the period in which the funds are received or receivable.
+For specific types of activities, income will be reported in the annual return following a funds flow approach; that is, for both Special purpose and trust, and Sponsored research (see Section III.C.1), the funds are reported as income in the period in which the funds are received or receivable.
 The corresponding expenditures, on the other hand, are reported consistent with the accrual concept; that is, in the period in which the expenditures are incurred.
 For example, when an institution is awarded a research contract, the income is reported when the funds are received or receivable under the terms of the contract.

-Income and the corresponding expenditures are to be reported in the same fund (see Section II.B.8).
+For CAUBO reporting purposes, income and the corresponding expenditures are to be reported in the same fund (see Section II.E.9).